 The first mistake people make when they hire a marketing agency is understanding, what does a marketing company do?

 Often, the first problem we see is the mindset that everything will all be magically done for them.
 “Hey, I’m paying an outsourced agency, they’ll handle it.” — this is wrong.

-Some companies even mistakenly hire traditional advertising firms and think they are getting an marketing agency.
-I'll cover more on that in another post.
+Some companies even mistakenly hire traditional advertising firms and think they are getting a marketing agency.
+I’ll cover more on that in another post.

 Believe it or not, being ‘ready’ to scale a business is a psychological process as well as a business process.

 And, like everything else in life, you get out of it what you put in.